-- 1. Non-exempt Employees.
-Unless excluded by the FLSA, all non-exempt regular employees of the County who work in excess of 40 hours within one designateda workweek or the maximum allowable hours within one 28-day work period are eligible to earn-receive overtime pay and/or compensatory time leave.
+- Non-exempt Employees.
+Unless excluded by the FLSA, all non-exempt regular employees of the County who work in excess of 40 hours within a workweek or the maximum allowable hours within one 28-day work period are eligible to receive overtime pay and/or compensatory time leave.
 Temporary employees are not eligible to receive compensatory time leave, but are eligible to receive overtime pay. - Exempt Employees.
 Exempt employees are not eligible to earn overtime, whether as monetary payment or compensatory leave time.
-However, Tthis does not, however, preclude department heads from using their discretion and to granting time off to exempt employees in recognition of time worked beyond normal work schedules.
+However, this does not preclude department heads from using their discretion to grant time off to exempt employees in recognition of time worked beyond normal work schedules.